sonyarianto/react-without-buildsteps/README.md

 ## What's included on this skeleton project
 - Simple SPA (Single Page Application) website with React (React and React DOM).
 - Using Router, React Router and React Router DOM (all CDN version).
 - Using Babel standalone version (CDN).
 I know standalone is not for production, but hey relaxxx bro.
+Babel is used here to handle JSX, so you still can use your JSX in this project.
 - Simple two page components (Home and About) and a header component (Header) to represent the component things.

 ## What CDNs used here?